Sumit Agarwal

-Sumit Agarwal (born February 1, 1970) is an Indian academic who is the Low Tuck Kwong Distinguished Professor of Finance and a professor of Economics and Real Estate at the National University of Singapore (NUS).
-He is also managing director of Sustainable and Green Finance Institute (SGFIN) at NUS, as well as President of Asian Bureau of Finance and Economic Research.
+Sumit Agarwal is an Indian academic who is the Low Tuck Kwong Distinguished Professor of Finance and a professor of Economics and Real Estate at the National University of Singapore (NUS).
+He is also Managing Director of Sustainable and Green Finance Institute (SGFIN) at NUS, as well as President of Asian Bureau of Finance and Economic Research.

 Early life and education

 Agarwal was born in a small town in Uttar Pradesh, India, and spent the first six years of his life there before moving to Africa with his family.
 His father, an economist working for the World Bank, moved the family to Tanzania and later Uganda.
 These early experiences influenced his later academic and professional focus on economic policy and consumer protection.

 After completing his secondary education at a boarding school in India, he moved to the United States to pursue higher education at the University of Wisconsin–Milwaukee.
 He graduated with a Bachelor of Science degree in Computer science.
 He later went on to complete a Master of Arts and a Doctor of Philosophy (PhD), both in Economics.